 Under the semantic continuity constraint, no matter what kind of non-semantic perturbation method is adopted, it will constrain $\frac{\partial F}{\partial x}$ and the higher-order derivative of the term to $x$.
-The physical meaning of those items represents the impact of a single-pixel on the activation layer.
-The constraints on those items can limit the models rely on individual pixels, and in turn encourage the models to learn more complex semantic features.

-From the Equ.~\ref{equ_adv} we can see that when adversarial training is used, the constraints on $\frac{\partial F}{\partial x}$ are further enhanced, so the adversarial training will further help the improvement of interpretable phenomena.
+The physical meaning of those items represents the impact of a single pixel on the activation layer.
+The constraints on those items can limit the models' rely on individual pixels, and in turn encourage the models to learn more complex semantic features.
+From Equ.~\ref{equ_adv} we can see that when adversarial training is used, the constraints on $\frac{\partial F}{\partial x}$ are further enhanced, so the adversarial training will further help the improvement of interpretable phenomena.

-It can be seen from the above analysis that semantic continuity leads to smooth input gradients.
-Smoothing the input gradient will weaken the influence of irrelevant areas and individual pixels, so theoretically semantic continuity can improve the interpretability and robustness of the model, and the robustness will play a role in transfer learning, image generation, feature visualization and other fields~\cite{Zhang2019InterpretingAT, Noack2019DoesIO, Santurkar2019ComputerVW, Engstrom2019LearningPR, Engstrom2019AdversarialRA, Goyal2020DROCCDR, Salman2020DoAR, Utrera2020AdversariallyTrainedDN, Terzi2020AdversarialTR}.
+From the above analysis, it is evident that semantic continuity results in smoother input gradients.
+Smoothing the input gradient reduces the influence of irrelevant areas and individual pixels.
+Therefore, in theory, semantic continuity can enhance both the interpretability and robustness of the model.
+Improved robustness, in turn, benefits various applications such as transfer learning, image generation, and feature visualization~\cite{Zhang2019InterpretingAT, Noack2019DoesIO, Santurkar2019ComputerVW, Engstrom2019LearningPR, Engstrom2019AdversarialRA, Goyal2020DROCCDR, Salman2020DoAR, Utrera2020AdversariallyTrainedDN, Terzi2020AdversarialTR}.